RealDolos/node-jpegoptim/README.md

 # Requirements

-- Node, obviously, a recent versin (at the time of writing, 10 and 11 tested).
+- Node, obviously, a recent version (at the time of writing, 10 and 11 tested).
 - Linux, macOS, potentially other *nix (untested)
 - x86_64, potentially others (untested)
 - libjpeg (or libjpeg-turbo or libmozjpeg, whatever pkg-config finds as libjpeg)